vocaltractlab/headpositiondoc/source/protocol.rst

 The change in angles along the cervical spine assist with determining the neck position.
 Following are multiple angle difference measures.

-C2 versus C7pi-C7ps difference
+C2vC7 difference
 ++++++++++++++++++++++++++++++

 This measure calculates the difference between the C2 angle and C7pi-C7ps angle.

-C2 versus C7pi-C6pi difference
+C2vC7-C6 difference
 ++++++++++++++++++++++++++++++

 This measure calculates the difference between the C2 angle and C7pi-C6pi angle.

-C2 versus C7pi-C5pi difference
+C2vC7-C5 difference
 ++++++++++++++++++++++++++++++

 This measure calculates the difference between the C2 angle and C7pi-C5pi angle.

-C2 versus C7pi-C4pi difference
+C2vC7-C4 difference
 ++++++++++++++++++++++++++++++

 This measure calculates the difference between the C2 angle and C7pi-C4pi angle.

-C2 versus C6pi-C4pi difference
+C2vC6-C4 difference
 ++++++++++++++++++++++++++++++

 This measure calculates the difference between the C2 angle and C6pi-C4pi angle.